Reinforced Inverse Scattering: Reinforcement Learning Framework for Inverse Scattering

 where $\eta$ is the true scatterer.
 We reconstruct $\eta(x)$ by minimizing an $\ell_2$ loss of data discrepancy with an $\ell_1$ penalization to encourage sparsity:

 where $\lambda>0$ is a hyperparameter.
-Due to the small number of measurements, we observe that the use of a regularization like $\ell_1$ significantly improve the results.
+Due to the small number of measurements, we observe that the use of a regularization like $\ell_1$ significantly improves the results.
 A new reconstruction is generated at each step in order to compute a reward of the RL model.
 Given state $s_t$ and action $a_t$, the reconstruction $\hat{\eta}_{t}$ obtained at time $t$ is:

-which has taken the advantage of all the previously collected measurements.
+which takes advantage of all the previously collected measurements.

-In our numerical experiment, $\lambda$ is set to be $0.1$ and L-BFGS \cite{rec} is used to solve the optimization problem in \eqref{rec} for the reconstruction problem at each step.
-Given an initialization $\hat{\eta}$, we perform L-BFGS for $3$ iterations to obtain the reconstruction of the current step.
-It is important to point out that warm start is necessary to obtain good results.
-In our tests, we use the reconstruction result of the last step as the initialization of the current step.
-This greatly reduces the computational cost and ensures convergence.
+In the numerical experiment, we set $\lambda=1 \mathrm{e}{-5}$ and use the L-BFGS algorithm to solve the optimization problem in \eqref{rec} for the reconstruction at each step.
+Starting from an initial estimate \(\hat{\eta}\), we stop the L-BFGS algorithm after $3$ iterations at each step.
+It is crucial to use a warm start to achieve good results.
+We use the reconstruction result from the previous step as the initialization for the current step.
+This approach significantly reduces the computational cost and ensures convergence.
+For the warm-start algorithm, we simply use zero as the initial guess.

+Besides, L-BFGS can be time-consuming, and using the Adam optimizer can greatly reduce computational time, while slightly compromising the reconstruction quality.

 In the previous sections, we formulate the original problem as an MDP and introduce how to compute the terms in the MDP.
 In order to apply policy gradient methods, we need to build a policy network that parameterizes the policy to learn.